kristianlm/chicken-gochan/readme.md

 that contain information about when the next timer will trigger.
 Creating timers is a relatively cheap operation, and unlike [golang.time.After](https://golang.org/pkg/time/#After), may be garbage-collected before the timer triggers.
+Creating a timer does not spawn a new thread.

     [procedure] (gochan-tick duration/ms)